-Risk Mitigation Risk Mitigation Serious Safety Incidents The Group has a strong safety culture and notwithstanding a well-developed WHS system (refer to "Health and Safety" section of the Annual Report) the Group continues to focus on safety improvements especially in response to COVID-19 and more generally in the expanding US business where health and safety programs are being implemented to align with the Australian operations.
-Asbestos and other respirate dust risk An asbestos management plan is in place.
-Building cladding is regularly removed and replaced with non-asbestos based materials.
-Where any friable asbestos is found, either within a plant or during rehabilitation, it is immediately quarantined and removed by qualified reputable contractors, using the most diligent safety standards.
-Respirable crystalline Silica is deemed carcinogenic and a crystalline silica management plan is in Environmental incident The Group has a strong commitment to environmental protection and a comprehensive environmental compliance system.
-The Group continues to focus on implementing equivalent systems in the expanding US business (refer to "Environmental" section of the Annual Report). place.
-Inhalable and respirable dust exposure measurements are occurring at all operational sites with a health monitoring program.
-Brickworks has employed two Hygienists (Masters qualified) to build an in-house core competence in asbestos and respirable silica management.
+Risk Mitigation Energy Supply- reliability and cost of gas and electricity Energy requirements are managed through retail energy agreements.
+For the east coast operations, Santos supplies gas under a long-term agreement, and the energy division manages the day to day wholesale market risks.
+Insurance coverage mitigates the risk of interruption to electricity and gas supply.
+Serious Safety Incidents The Group has a strong safety culture and notwithstanding a well-developed WHS system (refer further " Health and Safety ") the Group continues to focus on safety improvements especially in response to COVID-19 and more generally in the expanding US business where health and safety programs are being aligned with the Australian operations.
+Mental health has emerged as an area of concern with Covid-19 lockdowns and Brickworks Australia now has 12 percent of total employees qualified in Mental Health First Aid.
+This number will build to 15 percent in FY2022 creating a support capability within the business.
+Environmental incident The Group has a strong commitment to environmental protection and a comprehensive environmental compliance system.
+The group continues to focus on implementing equivalent systems in the expanding US business (refer further " Environmental ").
 Products - alternative products and product failure The Group has a strong focus on research, development and quality control.
-The Group monitors market trends and has strategies to diversify its range of building products and its Market Risk - deteriorating market conditions The Group is investing in geographic expansion into new markets in the US and product diversification, cost control and continuous improvement of business.
-Shift in housing trend marketing approach.
-The movement away from detached housing in Australia threatens the Group's traditional product suite that is expressed primarily to detached house construction activity.
-The Group has diversified its range of building Failure to execute US bricks strateg effectively Extensive due diligence was undertaken and a comprehensive restructure and integration program is being led by relocated senior executives working with the US leadership team and members of the Australian executive.
-A plant rationalisation plan is well developed and being executed. products and its marketing approach over the past decade and now has increased exposure to the multi-residential and commercial sectors.
-In the past 3 years there has been a shift back towards detached housing construction in Australia.
-Exposure in the United States is significantly more diversified, with approximately 50% of sales to the commercial and multi-residential Property The achievement of business objectives in Land and Development may be impacted by the following significant risks: Risk Mitigation New competitor market.
-Whilst barriers to entry are significant the Group monitors its Australian and US markets for both domestic manufacturing and import competitors and has adopted a customer relationship and quality model, supported by investment in research and development.
-Market Risk The industrial property cycle may deteriorate, resulting in softening capitalisation rates and lack of growth.
-The Group manages the risk by monitoring the key economic drivers, employing property professionals who understand the property cycle and undertaking development in joint venture with Goodman Group.
-Production capacity The Group manages production capacity by adroit management of its national manufacturing base to correlate production to Serious Safety Incidents The Group has a strong safety culture and a well-developed WHS system (refer to " Health and Safety " section of the Annual Report).
-Business Interruption - cyclical market conditions as they occur across the country.
-In this way the Group is able to meet customer demand nationally at the top of the cycle and pare back capacity to demand levels as the market cycles.
-Similar plant management occurs in the US business.
-There are multiple facilities throughout Australia that can transport products between locations as and when required and also Property Trust Financing The joint property trusts maintain facilities with multiple lenders with various tenors up to 3 year In addition, gearing is maintained at prudent levels through the property cycles.
-Rezoning Risk The Group takes a long-term approach to achieving the highest and best use for each property.
-The rezoning process for a property usually commences prior to finalisation of its existing use. underutilisation and raw so large as to represent an existential threat so large as to represent an existential threat to the whole operation.
+The Group monitors market trends and has strategies to diversify its range of building products and its marketing approach.
+Shift in housing trend The Australian Building Products business has greatest exposure to the detached housing market.
+Over the past 2 decades there has been a trend towards multi-residential construction.
+The group has diversified its product suite to increase its exposure to multi-residential construction (through precast and masonry operations).
+The Covid-19 pandemic has reversed this trend, with strong growth in detached housing accelerating over the past 18 months as consumers preference for lower density living has increased.
+Exposure in the United States is significantly more diversified, with approximately 50% of sales to the commercial and multi-residential market.
+New competitor Whilst barriers to entry are significant the Group monitors its Australian and US markets for both domestic manufacturing and import competitors and has adopted a customer relationship and quality model, supported by investment in research and development.
+Production capacity In both its Australian and US operations, the Group manages production capacity by adroit management of its manufacturing base to correlate production to cyclical market conditions as they occur.
+Production capacity is underpinned by a long-term strategy of plant upgrades moving to more efficient plants.
+In this way the Group is able to meet customer demand at the top of the cycle and pare back capacity to demand levels as the market cycles.
+Business Interruption - plant failure or underutilisation and raw material supply There are multiple facilities throughout Australia that can transport products between locations as and when required and also multiple plants in the US with no single plant so large as to represent an existential threat to the whole operation.
 The major facilities have rolling risk reviews and reporting by outside parties.
 The business also maintains significant insurance policies to manage the physical loss of assets and any loss of income from an insurable interruption.
 Raw materials are generally secured through ownership of raw material reserves and maintaining prudent raw material stockpiles.